hsh-elc/grappa-webservice/documents/concept/documentation.md

     password_hash: "test"

 # The graders part
-# Every grader represents a "grader pool" with a certain amount of
+# Every grader definition here represents a grader pool
-# grader instances.
+# with a specified number of grader instances in that pool.
 graders:

   # Submission requests must supply the target grader pool's ID